Decentralized No-Regret Frequency-Time Scheduling for FMCW Radar Interference Avoidance: Numerical Experiments

 \subsubsection{Frequency-Time Hopping Illustration}

 Fig.~\ref{fig:chirp_distribution} illustrates the hopping pattern for different methods through a frequency-time diagram snapshot between intermediate chirps.
-In the full experiment, The random baseline exhibits uniform but highly colliding patterns, with approximately 35\% of time-frequency slots experiencing collisions.
+Over the full experiment, the random baseline exhibits uniform but highly colliding patterns, with approximately 35\% of time-frequency slots experiencing collisions.
 The Nash joint method achieves perfect separation with zero collisions through predetermined assignments, as each radar occupies a unique frequency-time cell.
 Our proposed methods demonstrate intermediate behavior.
 The external regret minimization method learns to avoid high-collision regions, achieving approximately 3\% collision rate after convergence.
-The internal regret minimization approach exhibits even better coordination, reaching 0\% collision rate.
-This is due to that we set the method to be exploration-free, the seeking of a stationary distribution already gives a portion of exploration.
+The internal regret minimization approach exhibits even better coordination, reaching 0\% collision rate, because the method is exploration-free and the computation of the stationary distribution itself provides sufficient implicit exploration.